Recognisability for generalised hierarchical pattern spaces of finite local complexity: Generalised patterns

-Of course, if \(G\) is discrete then it has trivial discrete component if and only if \(G = \{\mathbf{0}\}\) is itself trivial.
-We will allow for patterns that have non-discrete groups of periods \(\cK\), in which case having trivial discrete component is typically the suitable replacement of \(\cK\) being itself trivial (i.e., non-periodicity) for our recognisability results.
+Of course, if \(G\) is discrete then \(V\) above is trivial, so \(G\) has trivial discrete component if and only if \(G = \{\mathbf{0}\}\) is itself trivial.
+When we allow patterns to have non-discrete groups of periods \(\cK\), having trivial discrete component is typically the suitable replacement of \(\cK\) being trivial (i.e., non-periodicity) for our recognisability results.